Bhanditz/labs-preview/api/data-hierarchy.md

 layout: "api-page"
 title: Europeana Data Hierarchy
 published: true
-excerpt: "How Europeana data hierarchy is organised"
+excerpt: "How Europeana data hierarchy is organized"

 ---

 * TOC
 {:toc}

 To organize its data Europeana uses a complex data model which is called the Europeana Data Model (EDM).
 A detailed description of EDM is beyond the scope of this documentation: the reader is referred to the extensive documentation [on Europeana website](http://pro.europeana.eu/edm-documentation).
-However, a basic understanding of the data organisation is necessary for implementing the API.
+However, a basic understanding of the data organization is necessary for implementing the API.
 The objective of this section is to provide this basic understanding.

 ## EDM and Records